IoT-Based Patient Monitoring Systems: An Overview

 But the IoT revolution changed things.

-With innovations in RFID and semiconductor technology, the Internet of Things extended the powerful capabilities of the internet beyond the technology sector to the far reaches of many industries—including the medical device market.
+With innovations in RFID and semiconductor technology, the Internet of Things extended the Internet's powerful capabilities beyond the technology sector to the far reaches of many industries, including the medical device market.

-Today, the Internet of Things and the concept of “smart” devices have changed the way we acquire information, communicate, and monitor our health.
+Today, the Internet of Things and the concept of “smart” devices have changed how we acquire information, communicate, and monitor our health.

 How are IoT-based patient health monitoring systems improving outcomes?